-By far one of the strangest places I have written about on the blog is the Winchester Mystery House, built by the Winchester rifle fortune.
-The house is full of mazes, corridors, doors and windows that lead to full brick walls and even a door in a second story room that drops entirely to the ground outside of the house.
+By far, one of the strangest places I have written about on the blog is the Winchester Mystery House, built by the Winchester Rifle fortune.
+The house is full of mazes, corridors, doors, and windows that lead to full brick walls and even an entry in a second-story room that drops entirely to the ground outside of the house.
 The house is thought to be haunted, there is a seance room, and while she was alive, Sarah Winchester never allowed the building of the house to stop.
 This is one of those strange California places that needs to be experienced to be believed.
 Here is all the information.

 - You can no longer take photos on the tour

 - Location: 525 S Winchester Blvd, San Jose, CA 95128

 From their website:

 We may never know for sure if Mrs. Winchester built her house to accommodate the spirits, but over the years, the story has come down that she believed her life was unavoidably affected by departed souls.
 Presumably, she wanted to be friendly with the “good” spirits and avoid the “bad” spirits – and the way to be familiar with the “good” spirit, it seemed, was to build them a beautiful place to visit.
 In any case, for nearly thirty-eight years, the round-the-clock sawing, sanding, and hammering at the Winchester Mystery House never ceased – not even on weekends or holidays.
 It was never a rush job.
 Mrs. Winchester had all the time in the world – at least, all the time needed to maintain a steady pace.
 With her financial freedom, she was content to honor whatever whims came from her imagination and from the spirits she believed were guiding her.”